 Deficiency: The exhaust system on a gas fired or oil fired unit is misaligned.
-Level of Deficiency:

 Level 3: You see any misalignment of an exhaust system on a gas fired or oil fired unit that may cause improper or dangerous venting of gases.